MrCastro04/Dungeon-Fighting/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
  Controls in the game:
 -------------------------------------------------------------------------------------------------------------------------------------------------------
- UI:
- W - up , S - down , E - Perform(should highligh yellow color).
+ UI : W - up , S - down , E - Perform(should highligh yellow color).

- Character:
- WASD - move , SPACE - attack , E - Ability , Q - Use Heal Potion , R - Interact (should highlight a hand).
+ CHARACTER : WASD - move , SPACE - attack , E - Ability , Q - Use Heal Potion , R - Interact (should highlight a hand).

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 What was implemented (in a short):